-This bill amends various sections of New Mexico's election laws to allow voters who have not designated a political party affiliation on their registration certificates to participate in primary elections.
+This bill amends existing New Mexico election laws to allow voters who have not designated a political party affiliation on their voter registration to participate in primary elections.
 Specifically, it enables these voters to affiliate with a major political party by requesting that party's ballot during the primary election process.
-The bill outlines that such voters will not have their registration changed to reflect a new party affiliation unless they explicitly request it.
-Additionally, it includes provisions for mailed ballot applications, ensuring that voters who have declined to designate a party affiliation can request a ballot for a participating party in the primary election.
+The bill outlines that such voters will not have their voter registration changed to reflect a new party affiliation unless they explicitly request it.
+Additionally, it includes provisions for mailed ballot applications, ensuring that voters who have declined to designate a party affiliation can request a primary election ballot from a participating major political party.

 Statutes affected: introduced version: 1-4-15, 1-6-4, 1-6-22.1, 1-12-7, 1-12-7.1, 1-12-7.2, 1-12-20, 1-15A-2